DolbyIO/awesome-audio/README.md

     - [Picovoice](https://picovoice.ai/) - Picovoice is the end-to-end platform for adding voice to anything on your terms.
     - [sonix](https://sonix.ai/) - Automated transcription in 35+ languages.
     - [fireflies.ai](https://fireflies.ai/) - Process audio, generate transcripts, and extract actionable data.
+    - [AssemblyAI](https://www.assemblyai.com/) - Transcribe and understand audio with a single AI-powered API
 - **Apps**
     - [descript.com](https://www.descript.com/) - use transcripts to cut and edit video
     - [Otter.ai](https://otter.ai/login) - Generate rich notes for meetings, interviews, lectures, and other important voice conversations